ugonnaagwu/practicechangeremote/Week 2/[ENG2.3]Branching, merging, and merge conflicts.md

     * Name the files and directories appropriately for easy identification
     * Create a pull request to your branch
     * Title the pull request with your name and the names of anyone else who worked on the code.
 Again, please follow the requested formats.
-    * Merge the pull request to the main.
+    * Merge the pull request to the main branch.